Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation

-In Fig. \ref{SAC_structure}, we demonstrate both the critic and actor DNN structures used for the SAC method.
+Fig. \ref{SAC_structure} demonstrates the critic and actor DNN structures used for the RSMB method.

-\begin{enumerate} \item \textbf{Actor Network}: This generates a distribution over actions for a given state.
+\begin{enumerate} \item \textbf{Actor network}: This generates a distribution over actions for a given state.
 The input layer corresponds to the state space.
 This network has two fully connected linear layers as its hidden layers.
-The dimensions of these layers are calculated as the nearest power of $2$ larger than or equal to the number of state variables.
+The dimensions of these layers are calculated as the nearest power of two larger than or equal to the number of state variables.
 The output layer comprises two parts.
-One part outputs the mean of the action distribution, and the other part outputs the log standard deviation of the action distribution.
+One part outputs the mean of the action distribution, and the other outputs the log standard deviation of the action distribution.
 Both are fully connected linear layers with dimensions equal to the number of action variables.
-The outputted standard deviation is clamped between predefined minimum and maximum values to ensure numerical stability.
+To ensure numerical stability, the outputted standard deviation is clamped between predefined minimum and maximum values.